derailed-dash/Advent-of-Code/README.md

 ## Overview

-- All AoC problems (covering multiple years) solved in Python.
+- AoC problems (covering multiple years) solved in Python.
-- All solutions are thoroughly documented in the code.
+- Solutions are thoroughly documented in the code.
 - Some days have multiple solutions, i.e. to test different approaches, try different frameworks, etc.
 - Each day gets its own folder.
 The name of the folder indicates some of the techniques and modules that were used.
 - In addition, I have code walkthroughs and solution explanations available [here](https://aoc.just2good.co.uk/).
+- Some solutions and walkthroughs have been created in the form of Jupyter notebooks.

 [![Dazbo's AoC Walkthroughs](/docs/assets/images/AoC_site_screenshot.jpg)](https://aoc.just2good.co.uk/)